 Contrary to popular belief, it’s very difficult to fool an expert with a fake autograph.

 Forgers make their money ripping off people without that expertise.
 This is why you always have to buy from a reputable dealer.
-It’s just not worth the risk.
+It’s just not worth taking the risk.

 Some crooks (and several US presidents) use autopens.
 These are automatic signers, used to mass produce autographs.

 But autopens are relatively easy to spot using a magnifying glass - because the pen is static when it hits the page.